nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

+<div style="page-break-after: always;"></div>

-* 2a.
+* 2b.
 No existing contacts match the tag provided.

-    * 2a1.
+    * 2b1.
 CONNECTIONS display a message to indicate no matching contacts.

       Use case resumes at step 2.